ShinCrescent/ShinCrescent/README.md

 - 👋 Hi, I’m @ShinCrescent
 - 👀 I’m interested in many stuff
-- 🌱 I’m currently learning Java programming
+- 🌱 I’m currently learning Java, PHP, HTML, and Javascript programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me message me at my emails
+- 📫 How to reach me? message me at my emails balconsyntechi@gmail.com

 <!---
 ShinCrescent/ShinCrescent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.